Alberto-mb/gcp-scripts/README.md

 # gcp-scripts
-Scripts to make the GCP admin easyer
+Scripts to make the GCP admin easier

 Script to migrate services from AWS to GCP
+Script for automation